 When people get the content they signed up for, they feel pleased and are also educated about the subject they are interested in.

-Being seen as a welcome messenger is what you aim for.
-Interested and engaged recipients are the ones who will bring results to your strategies.
+You aim to be seen as a welcome messenger, and interested and engaged recipients will bring results to your strategies.

 That is one of the reasons why you should never consider buying email addresses lists.
 The chances of being pointed out as a spammer are huge if you do so, resulting in a fast way to an email blacklist.